 - No Cleaning Assistance – This portable charcoal grill doesn’t have any cleaning assistance, and its rectangular shape makes it automatically a little harder to clean than circular competitors.

 - Short Space between Charcoal and Grates – There’s only a short amount of distance between the coals and the cooking grates, so you’ll probably have to adjust your cooking style to avoid accidentally burning your meat.

-When it comes to cooking with this grill, we’d recommend using only a few coals at first during a handful of test cookouts to really get a sense for how the grill performs in real-world use.
+When it comes to cooking with this grill, we’d recommend using only a few coals at first during a handful of test cookouts to really get a sense of how the grill performs.

 This will let you get used to the short space between the charcoal and grates.

 3. Upgrade Pick – PKTX Folding Charcoal Grill